lisa-lumos/Snowflake/12-data-governance.md

 **ACCOUNTADMIN best practices:**
 - Assign it only to a `limited number of people`.
 - All users with this role should use multi-factor authentication (`MFA`) for login.
 - Assign it to `at least two users`.
-So avoids having to go through complex resetting procedures because they can reset each other’s passwords.
+So avoids having to go through complex resetting procedures because they can reset each other's passwords.
-- Associate an `actual person’s email address` to its users, so Snowflake knows who to contact in an urgent situation.
+- Associate an `actual person's email address` to its users, so Snowflake knows who to contact in an urgent situation.
 - `Do not` make it the `default role` for any users
 - `Do not` use it for `automated scripts`